pushlean/voice-keyboard-linux/README.md

 This feature helps ensure the microphone isn't left on indefinitely, improving both privacy and system resource usage.

+### Media Pause/Resume

+The application automatically manages media playback to prevent interference with voice input:

+- **When toggling ON**: Automatically pauses any playing media (music, videos, etc.)
+- **When toggling OFF**: Resumes only the media that was paused by the app
+- **Multi-player support**: Handles multiple media players simultaneously
+- **Smart tracking**: Won't resume media that was already paused before recording started

+**How it works**:
+- Uses the MPRIS (Media Player Remote Interfacing Specification) DBus interface
+- Works with most Linux media players: Spotify, VLC, Firefox, Chrome, MPV, and more
+- No external dependencies required - uses native DBus communication

+This feature ensures clear audio input without background noise from media playback, and seamlessly resumes your media when you're done.

 ## Speech-to-Text Service

 This application supports two STT modes: